MochiJump/MochiJump/README.md

 Should do:

-Add gradle script to include jackson fasterxml // gradle is proving more difficult than anticipated
+Add gradle script to include jackson fasterxml // gradle is proving more difficult than anticipated, at this point I think I'll write a simple mini project and try to run it with gradle before attempting this again.